 Caring for your Dahlias

-We know it’s tempting to water your newly planted Dahlia bulbs, but refrain from over watering until the plants have grown above the soil.
+We know it’s tempting to water your newly planted dahlia bulbs, but refrain from over watering until the plants have grown above the soil.
 You don’t want the tubers to rot!
-Once they are visible, water them for about 30 minutes 2 to 3 times per week, using a sprinkler.
-Use a low-nitrogen liquid fertiliser (similar to what you would use for vegetables) on your Dahlia plants when they sprout, and then every 3 to 4 weeks from mid-summer to early autumn.
-We recommend Pokon Flowering Plant Food.
-Be careful when using these fertilisers, as too much too frequently can cause low-yield blooms or tuber rot.
+Once they are visible, water them for about 10 minutes 2 to 3 times per week.
+Use a low-nitrogen liquid fertiliser on your dahlia plants when they sprout, and then every 3 to 4 weeks from mid-summer to early autumn.
+Alternatively, Hadeco Bulb Food is a perfect solution to feed your dahlia with.

 Dahlias in the home